AntonOstman/autoencoder/README.md

 Create a venv and install torch, opencv, numpy

-Download the dataset and populate the project folders
+Download the dataset and populate the data folder.